You are here

 The focus of my research is the analysis with quantitative methods of how topics and points of view in historical and political documents change over the time and between different authors.

 Stefano Menini and Sara Tonelli.
 Agreement and Disagreement: Comparison of points of view in the political domain.
-To appear in Proceedings of the 26th International Conference on Computational Linguistics (Coling 2016), Osaka, Japan, 2016
+Proceedings of the 26th International Conference on Computational Linguistics (Coling 2016), Osaka, Japan, 2016

 Giovanni Moretti, Sara Tonelli and Stefano Menini.
 Building Large Persons’ Networks to Explore Digital Corpora.
 Proceedings of the Digital Humanities Conference (DH 2016), Krakow, Poland.